chenyangh/SemEval2019Task3/README.md

 HRLCE itself was able to get into the top 10 while only using the *train* set.

 **Last but not least:** The *importance weight of samples* is a VERY important factor, for there is an inconsistency between the training data (*train* set) and the testing data (*dev* and *test* sets).
 We did not emphasis it on our paper (we did not have space left).
-Please refer to our paper to see how we reweight the trianing samples.
+Please refer to our paper to see how we reweight the training samples.

 ## Acknowledgement
 This code is relying on the work of the following projects: